elbrit-dev/elbrit-app/components/README_RavenEmbed.md

 # RavenEmbed Component

-A React component that embeds the Raven chat application directly into your Plasmic app using an iframe with seamless auto-login functionality.
+A React component that embeds the Raven chat application directly into your Plasmic app using an iframe with SSO login functionality.

 ## 🎯 Features

-- **Seamless Auto-Login**: Automatically logs users into Raven using stored authentication credentials
+- **SSO Login Integration**: Shows Microsoft SSO and Truecaller login options for first-time users
+- **Seamless Authentication**: After initial login, users are automatically authenticated for future visits
 - **iframe Integration**: Embeds the full Raven web app (like Raven Mobile) directly in your app
 - **Authentication Integration**: Uses your existing ERPNext authentication system
 - **Error Handling**: Robust error handling with retry mechanism